jpswade/jpswade.github.io/_posts/2017-02-20-that-testing-pyramid.md

 - A smaller number of acceptance tests, then
 - A small amount of manual testing

-It doesn't matter how you put it.
-These are all tests in a process.
+The tests are just part of a process.

 So what does that process actually look like?